microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 ado_project_name    = "OHDSIonAzure" # This is your Azure DevOps project name ado_repo_name       = "OHDSIonAzure" # This is your Azure DevOps repository name ado_pat             = "my-ado-PAT" # This is your Azure DevOps PAT

+# The name of the blob container in the CDR storage account that will be used for vocabulary file uploads
+cdr_vocab_container_name = "vocabularies"

+# The path in the vocabulary blob container in the CDR storage account that will be used for vocabulary file uploads.
+E.g. if the vocabulries are stored under /vocabularies/19-AUG-2021 you should specify 19-AUG-2021."
+cdr_vocab_version = "19-AUG-2021"
 ```

 You can also review the following table which describes the other bootstrap Terraform variables.